mattheuseinloft/mattheuseinloft/README.md

 ## 👤 About me

 👨‍💻 Tecnology and programming enthusiast.
 Passionate about web development since 2017.
-💼 Working with Node.js back-end development since 2020.
+💼 Working with software development since 2020.
 🎓 Bachelor degree in Computer Science at Federal University of Santa Maria (UFSM)

 ## :computer: My development stack